-Whomever you choose to discuss your calling from God with, ensure that they are strong in their faith and can provide the wisdom, discernment and support that you need.
+Whomever you choose to discuss your calling from God, ensure that they are strong in their faith and can provide the wisdom, discernment, and support you need.

-Seeking wise counsel can also include studying God’s Word and be informed by The Holy Bible.
+Seeking wise counsel can also include studying God’s Word and being informed by The Holy Bible.

 6. Pray Some More

 Prayer is one of the single most important things a believer can do.
 It is through prayer that we communicate with God.
 It is where we enjoy fellowship time with Him.
-Through prayer, we can openly share with God and listen for His voice.
+We can openly share with God and listen for His voice through prayer.
 Being intentional with your prayer time about finding God’s purpose for you may be the most important and revealing part of your journey.